 However, after 10 years of traveling and working in developing countries, I did not consider kuala lumpur so terribly unusual.
 The World over, hot copies of Windows are the standard in developing computer networks.
 It was only the very public nature and acceptability of it that seems different in China.
 As for the social acceptability, it seems to be more a function of Chinese culture than the state of technology or some sort of official public policy.
 One hazard of being a hardcore Open Source advocate, and coming from a tech world where the software is free (or mostly free), is that in certain respects it tends to make you a bit too comfortable with the concept of software piracy.

-with my 30 gig portable USB drive.
+What opened my eyes to the true danger of pirated copies, was the first day I entered a classroom, with my 30 gig portable USB drive.
 My poor little hard drive, that had been kept safe, sound, and innocent behind a Linux firewall, and never mounted with anything but Linux, was suddenly exposed to the reality of computing in China.
 It was a virgin drive in the Windows Red Light district of a Chinese university.
 I had spent so much time on only Linux systems, that I had forgot what it was to battle Viruses and Spyware with every click of the mouse.
 I no sooner plugged it in, then a complete ecosystem of viruses promptly installed themselves to every directory on the drive.
 At that moment, it occurred to me that I had never seen a copy of a virus scanner or a firewall like Norton or Trend Micro alongside any of those copies of Windows or the latest Hollywood movies.

+I also had at that moment a captive audience of more than a hundred Chinese students.
 So I went about taking an informal survey of how many students knew about viruses and virus scanners.
 My students where at first confused in the sense office broadband thought they did not understand my English.
 I then carefully explained what a virus was, and what a virus scanner does.
 After rebooting to a Mandrake Move CD, I even dissected a virus on the overhead projector for them.

 Once I was convinced they understood the English word and concept, I asked them again.
 This time, I received more of a confused look in the sense of 'why would you waste the money'.
 I repeated this with all my classes at the University.
 In total, I asked about 1,000 students over the course of the school year, and received more or less the same answer from all of them.
 They simply did not have antivirus software, or would not buy them if they did sell them.
 I am aware that companies like Trend Micro are moving into the Chinese market; however, I believe it will be hard to sell virus software in China for a long time to come.